 For some kids, nothing seems better than turning 18 and becoming an adult.
 At that point, you get the freedom to do (nearly) anything you want without anyone telling you that you can't do it.
 In reality, you'll probably always have the pressure of family and friends trying to urge you to do or not do certain things.

-However, there are some exciting changes for young folks in Idaho from 15 when you can get a graduated license to 21 when you can finally legally drink.
+However, there are some exciting changes for young folks in Idaho.
+Now, starting at the age of 15, you can get a graduated license.
+At 21 years of age, you can finally legally drink.
 Each year seems to bring a new privilege or right.

 Minors and the Law in Idaho